-In today’s world, we spend hours and hours looking at screens — whether it be on computers, TVs, tablets, or smartphones.
-But too much screen time may not be healthy for a growing child’s brain.
+In today's world, we spend hours looking at screens — whether it be on computers, TVs, tablets or smartphones.
+But too much screen time may not be healthy for a growing child's brain.

-This is because time spent in front of a screen is time that children are missing out on learning valuable skills and developing their brains.
+Time spent in front of a screen is time that children are missing out on learning valuable skills and developing their brains.
+Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children's Health℠, shares insights and strategies to limit screen time.

 Social cues and language